kaypeter87/kaypeter.com/HOW_TO_ADD_POSTS.md

    detail page).

 No runtime fetching, no API, no environment variables.
-The whole journal is baked into the static bundle at build time, which is why Netlify can serve it for free.
+The whole journal is baked into the static bundle at build time, which is why Vercel can serve it for free.

 ---